ADHD and Screen Time: How to Limit It Effectively

 ADHD, Phone Addiction, and What Actually Helps

 If you have ADHD and struggle with phone usage, you are not lazy.
 You are dealing with a neurological reality that social media platforms spend enormous resources exploiting.
+You can take the digital detox score quiz to see where your phone dependency stands right now.

 The tools that help aren't the ones that rely on willpower.
 They're the ones that change the environment at the moment of impulse - making the default action something you actually want, not just something you're forced into.